AntonisGkortzis/islander/guide.md

 *  <b> Ruins of byzantine fort </b> in Paliokastro
 *  Area of <b> Windmills </b> (12 in number)
 *  <b> Archeological Museum </b> of Ios

+#### <a name="ios_party"></a>What about the party?

+* [Far Out Beach Club](https://www.hostelworld.com/hosteldetails.php/Far-Out-Beach-Club/Ios/4118): One of the most crowded places in Ios, a club near the beach that offers also accommodation and a pool.
+The best place to party in summer you can be in your swimsuit dancing all day with great Djs on deck and get a temporary colorful "i :heart: Ios" tattoo from the body painters.

+* [Pathos Lounge Bar and Restaurant](https://www.tripadvisor.com/Restaurant_Review-g196481-d6940378-Reviews-Pathos_Lounge_Bar_Restaurant-Ios_Cyclades_South_Aegean.html): Breathtaking view, amazing people and organised events, and unique and beautiful designs in every corner giving you memories that will last forever.

+* [Steps](https://www.tripadvisor.com/Attraction_Review-g196481-d10458435-Reviews-Steps-Ios_Cyclades_South_Aegean.html): An alternative and more relaxed bar situated on some stairs.
+You can relax on the steps enjoy a chat and some drinks while sitting on pillows with a kind of a hippie vibe.

+* [Shush Bar Ios](https://www.facebook.com/ShushBarIos/?hc_ref=ARQLVvqDqghFoyGl-dDKltcVkCsjn_KOitqYvuKBbihc0wdei3yXuGH2GMa_yLELGLI&__xts__[0]=68.ARAgdxPIVLWT6D0xNXh6nwhNxkvlNqQ3Ki1yPCkDq6mHKCDHsWHmsJriBxDwNBC9XevYwaVdaskDsUzD0m3ItpLsht6qZ9sqksI_tZH6H8boCIigKykMreV3dWCBCxphq6IUKBhSi43SYjyDpuVnKq9ymMyYrnYxfK674YtOqzQhL99zQKkYZbjC5uYB90SSdl418PVOI_VZLPQDJECVKtFh3paqBpbIcD5M-dHCmB0eIWeEZgOcnsGT1X1oRerjlok4_U__9A&__tn__=kC-R): The first and only silent:mute: disco in Ios, Greece.
+You are able to listen to one of the three different music channels and sync with whoever you want to dance on the same tones trough the wireless headphones provided.

 ### <a name="mykonos"></a>Mykonos
 * [General Info](#general_info_mykonos)